The-Motor-Element/search_backend/test_ui/README.md

 ---

-🎉 **Enjoy exploring the advanced search capabilities!** This UI demonstrates the full power of modern search technology applied to the Apollo tire catalog.
+🎉 **Enjoy exploring the advanced search capabilities!** This UI demonstrates the full power of modern search technology applied to multiple tire brand catalogs including Apollo, CEAT, MRF, and Eurogrip.